anderlex/anderlex/README.md

 ### 👨‍💻 About me :
 I'm intern ML-engineer from Russia.
 - 📘 Bachelor's degree in 02.03.01 Mathematics and Computer Science (NSU, Novosibirsk).
+Average score: 4.7
 - 👨‍🎓 Studying for a master's degree in 01.04.02 Applied Mathematics and Computer Science (MSU, Moscow).
 - 📐 Learning Machine Learning and Deep Learning.
 ---